joannajames/EC327_PersonalFinanceCalculator/README.txt

 2. Clone the git repository: https://github.com/joannajames/EC327_PersonalFinanceCalculator.git

-3. This is a windows application that was built with kit: MINGW 32bit
+3. This is a windows application that was built with kit: MINGW 32bit and requires some Qt5.14 .dlls to run the executable found in the build folder

-4. Open project in QT creator, Build and run!
+4. Open the login folder as a project in Qt and run!